asaikali/spring-ai-zero-to-hero/README.md

 - Exploring Function calling: Enable the AI to access APIs on demand
 - Evaluation Driven Development
 - Using Spring AI with GraalVM

+## Repo Organization

+Spring AI provides a consistent API to work with many different types of AI providers.
+For example, the same code wil work with OpenAI, Google Vertex AI, Azure OpenAI, and local AI models.
+The major directories in this repo are:

+- **/api/** this directory contains the code that interacts with the AI providers.
+The code in this directory is the same for all the AI providers.
+  Each project in this directory focuses on a different aspect of the Spring AI API, within a project you will see that the package names end with numbers indicating the order in which the code in each project should be studied.
+- **/providers/** this directory contains the code that interacts with the specific AI providers.
+The configuration of each project in this directory is different, for example, setting API keys and configuring the AI service with the correct endpoint.
+- **/patterns/** this directory contains the code that demonstrates how to use the Spring AI API to implement common AI application patterns such as retrieval augmented generation.
+The code in this directory is the same for all the AI providers.-
+-**/pgvector/** this directory contains a docker compose file to launch postgres with the pgvector extension.
+This is used to demonstrate how to use vector databases with Spring AI.
+- **data/** this directory contains various types of example data sets used by the examples in the repo.
+- **docs/** this directory contains the documentation for the repo.